Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 5- (Positions)/Position-Number_12/Positions.md

 With our web page ready, let's see in practice how to manipulate the position of objects.
 Let's suppose we want the Box4 box to be at the top of the page and next to the Box1 box.
 We can do this with the ``position: command together with the top, left, rigth and bottom commands.`` Having the following types:

-1. Static
-Static position, is a default position, where if you do not define it, the position will be this;
+1. Static: Static position, is a default position, where if you do not define it, the position will be this;

-2. Absolute
-Absolute Position, is an alterable position, and you can change it with the commands `` top: Up, left: Left, Right: Left and Bottom: Down ``.
+2. Absolute: Absolute Position, is an alterable position, and you can change it with the commands `` top: Up, left: Left, Right: Left and Bottom: Down ``.
 To leave this box up and to the side, we will use this type of position, using the top commands to raise the object up and right to move it to the right.
 Let's see the result:

 ![image](https://github.com/user-attachments/assets/a9ddbf77-5a07-45da-a018-a183a78adcce)